 Australia JOEST assists in the assembly of a complete drying plant with classification for an Australian agricultural company.

-In 2017, JOEST sold a drying plant with downstream classification to an Australian agricultural company, which owns a storage facility for diatomite in excess of 2 billion cubic meters and processes it for use in agriculture.
+In 2017, JOEST sold a drying plant with downstream classification to an Australian agricultural company, which owns a storage facility for diatomite in excess of 2 million cubic meters and processes it for use in agriculture.
 Diatomite consists of shells of fossil diatoms with a very porous structure.
 The main component of the shells is amorphous silicon dioxide SiO2.

 For use, the product must be brought into a form suitable for agriculture.
 This requires, among others, a granulation with addition of water followed by drying in a JOEST drying plant.
 The granules are dried to the water content required depending on the type of product in two vibrating fluid bed dryers connected in series with a total flow area of 44 m².
 The system supplied by JOEST included, in addition to the vibrating fluid bed dryers, the complete ventilation equipment with fans, hot air generators, exhaust air purification and heat recovery.
 The electrical equipment (MCC and PLC part) is also included in the scope of delivery.
 A JOEST linear vibrating screen (double-decker) for the screening of coarse and fine material before packing/loading completes the scope of delivery.